 Board Settings: SwiftKanban provides a highly configurable Kanban Board designer using which you can map your value streams in terms of lanes and columns of the board, define WIP limits for columns and track your work entirely using various features available on the Kanban board.
 See Managing the Board Settings to learn about all the Board-level settings that you can define in Kanban Board.

 Left Menu bar: You can perform various operations on the Kanban Board using the left menu bar.
-This toolbar holds different icons, which gives you various options like Board Activity, Playback, Card Aging, Calendar View, and Card Type % Progress.
+This toolbar holds different icons, which give you various options like Board Activity, Playback, Card Aging, Calendar View, and Card Type % Progress.

 SwiftKanban provides the best of the features for: